 Beyond those, you can configure fields to use specialized input methods, such as android:numeric for numeric-only input, android:password for shrouded password input, and android:phoneNumber for entering in phone numbers.
 If you want to create your own input method scheme (e.g., postal codes, Social Security numbers), you need to create your own implementation of the InputMethod interface, then configure the field to use it via android:inputMethod.
+You can see an example of this in the appendix discussing the TourIt sample application.

-For example, from the Field project, here is an XML layout file showing an EditView:
+For example, from the Field project, here is an XML layout file showing an EditText: